 - 1/2 cup + 3 tbsp, (140 g) light brown sugar, packed

-- 1/2 tsp kosher salt / fleur de sel*, (plus more for sprinkling)
+- 1/2 tsp flaky salt / fleur de sel*, (plus more for sprinkling)

 - Roughly chop the basil and verbena then add to a small saucepan with the butter.
 Heat continuously it on medium-low on the stove until it foams up and smells nutty then stir in the vanilla extract.
 Leave to cool for 10 minutes, then strain it through a sieve (push through as much of the browned butter bits as poss though, you're just trying to take out the herbs).

 - Meanwhile, either in a stand mixer or a large bowl combine the next 6 ingredients (flour through to salt).
 Pour in the butter and mix until it looks like moist clumpy sand with no floury patches.
-Add the egg and mix in for a few seconds, then the chopped chocolate and mix until well distributed - but not for too long!
+Add the egg and mix in for a few seconds.
+The the dough cool a bit (so the chocolate doesn't melt) then add the chopped chocolate and mix until well distributed - but not for too long!

 - Using a 1/4 cup cookie scoop (see notes), scoop up some of the dough and smoosh it into the scoop until it's just full.
-Turn out onto a lined cookie tray, spacing each mound 3" apart (I managed 4 per tray).
-Repeat with all of the cookie dough.
+Turn out onto a lined cookie tray, and repeat with the rest of the dough.
+You can cram them together onto the tray at this point since we're going to chill them.
 Cover with cling film and refrigerate for anywhere between 1 - 72 hours (the longer you wait, the better the texture and flavour!!!).